krateng/maloja/README.md

 ------ | ---------
 Gnukebox URL | Your Maloja URL followed by `/api/s/audioscrobbler` Username | Any name, doesn't matter
-Password | Any of your API keys (you can define new ones in `clients/authenticated_machines` in your Maloja folder)
+Password | Any of your API keys

 ListenBrainz | &nbsp;
 ------ | ---------
-API URL | Your Maloja URL followed by `api/s/listenbrainz` Username | Any name, doesn't matter
+API URL | Your Maloja URL followed by `/api/s/listenbrainz` Username | Any name, doesn't matter
-Auth Token | Any of your API keys (you can define new ones in `clients/authenticated_machines` in your Maloja folder)
+Auth Token | Any of your API keys

+It is recommended to define a different API key for every scrobbler you use in `clients/authenticated_machines.tsv` in your Maloja folder.